 The World Is A Disaster, But Everything Is Awesome!

-While news media highlights that the world is a disaster, in social media people continue to have an awesome time.
-How to balance the two conflicting views.
+While the news media tells us the world is a disaster, social media suggests people are still having the time of their lives.
+How to make sense of these two conflicting views.

 Reading Time: